datatrail-jhu/04_githubbasics/manuscript/06_git_projects.md

 ![Data science project folders](images/06_git_projects/06_githubbasics_git_projects-21.png)

 Now go ahead and further create the folder structure that we learned.
 An important note is that if you push the changed you created in the project to Github, you won't see the folder structure that you created.
-Unfortunately, a folder structure won't be pushed to Github unless the folders contain at least a file.
+Unfortunately, a folder structure won't be pushed to GitHub unless the folders contain at least a file.
 So don't worry.
-Once you populate this project with your data, code, figures, and writings and push them to Github you will see the folders your just created.
+Once you populate this project with your data, code, figures, and writings and push them to GitHub you will see the folders your just created.

 * data/
   * raw_data/